CCS2o23/AirTrojan/README.md

 - `--defense_method`: Defense method used: `none`, `fedavg`, `krum`, `multi-krum`, `xmam`, `bulyan`, `ndc`, `rsa`, `rfa`, `trimmedmean`, `median`, `fltrust` (default: `none`).

-# Creating the markdown content as specified by the user
-content = """
 ## Examples

 Here are some example commands to run the framework: